 On all boats under 26 feet in length, the manufacturer is required to provide capacity information.
-If you own a 230 SF, 250 SF, or 250 DC you will find a rectangular metal plate near the helm.
+If you own a 250 SF, 250 SF, or 250 DC you will find a rectangular metal plate near the helm.
 This plate will provide information on horsepower ratings and total capacities which include person capacities, motor(s) and gear.
 As an owner you should be aware of the weight on board.
 Exceeding capacity can endanger your passengers and vessel, as well as void any warranty remaining on the boat should a failure occur.
 Remember this is a guideline for normal operation, and does not release you from responsibility should an accident occur.
 You must use rational judgement when adverse conditions are expected, and reduce your loads to create a margin of safety.

 Pursuant to NMMA certification, all World Cats over 26' in length are "Yacht Certified" and carry the placard shown below.
 Person and gear capacities are not predetermined, they are left to the operator's discretion.
-Therefore mined, they are left to the operator's discretion.
 Therefore, the amount of load allowed onboard should result from considering all safety precautions.

-Horsepower ratings, however, are set by World Class Catamarans and should not be exceeded.
+Horsepower ratings, however, are set by World Cat and should not be exceeded.
 The second page in Chapter 5 of this manual will provide information on the maximum horsepower ratings for your boat.
 Exceeding the factory recommendation will result in loss of warranty coverage on your vessel.